GabrieleNocchi/snp_call_nextflow/docker/README.md

+This pipeline takes fastq reads and a reference genome and will produce a final minimally filtered vcf (removing SNPs where all indidivuals are homozyogous ALT and any SNP with MQ < 30).

 This pipeline works the same ways the singularity/apptainer based pipeline, however it does not output depth of coverage statistics per sample.

 Therefore, it does not have the gff_file parameter (--gff_file)